Day Trading Salary – How Much Can Top Traders Make [Plus Video]

-What I have discussed so far are the salaries for publicly traded companies.
+So far, we’ve discussed the salaries for publicly traded companies.

 Good luck trying to get accurate data for the elite world of private equity traders.
-What you will find is often the top traders from the Chase and Bank of America's venture out to hedge funds, because of the freedom in their trading decisions and the higher pay potential.
+What you will find is often the top traders from the big banks like Chase and Bank of America venture out to hedge funds.
+They eventually leave for the freedom to make their own trading decisions and the higher pay potential.

-The beauty of the hedge fund world is while there are still company goals, you have the opportunity to eat more of what you kill.
+In the private hedge fund world, while there are still company goals, you have the opportunity to eat more of what you kill.

-It’s nothing for a top trader to out earn his or her boss if they bring enough value to the firm.
+It’s nothing for a top trader to out-earn their boss if they bring enough value to the firm.

 Downside of day trading for a company